Fertility diagnosis left NI man 'broken and grieving'

 He added: "Men do worry about this stuff, but it's not spoken about that much.

-"People need to talk about it".
+"People need to talk about it."

 At the Regional Fertility Centre in Belfast, about 50% of the fertility issues the centre treat are related to men.